ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 ## Integrated Encryption Algorithms using HPKE {#int-algs}

-The following JWE algorithms using HPKE are defined for use with the Integrated Encryption as the Key Management Mode:
+The following JWE algorithms using HPKE are defined for use with Integrated Encryption as the Key Management Mode:

 ~~~
 +--------+----------------------------+-------------+------------------+